Wedenborg/FermentationBox/README.md

 * 1 4 relay module (2PH63083A)
 * 1 Heating mat
 * 1 Humidifier
+* 1 LCD display
+* 2 fans, one for the fermentation box and one for cooling hardware box
 * 1 USB B to USB micro cable (approx. 2m)
 * Wires
 * perforated baking tray (approx. 40x30 cm)

 ### To be implemented:

-* LCD display
-* Fan to distribute heat and humidity
-* More complicated/efficient control system
+* More efficient control system

 ### Modify rc.local to run on start up: